cceremuga/arduino-now-playing/README.md

-VLC -> Serial -> Arduino
+Arduino Now Playing
 =========

+Arduino Now Playing is a project whose goal is to provide source code to developers, enabling them to send "Now Playing" updates to an [Arduino] 16x2 character LED display.
-This project hooks into the [VLC] jSON Web Interface, grabs now_playing data, parses it, pushes it over the serial port of your choosing.

-This was written with [soma fm] in mind, but would likely apply to other streams / local file play.
+Currently supported is the fantastic [VLC] player via their jSON Web Interface.
+A handy example C# console app runs in your taskbar, grabs now_playing data, parses it and pushes it over the serial port of your choosing.
+The VLC integration was written with [soma fm] in mind, but would likely apply to other streams / local file play too.
 All you'd need to do is fork the repo, make your updates & profit!

-Included is a sample [Arduino] project which listens, receives serial data, splits artist / track into two separate lines and displays on a standard [16x2 character LED display].
+Included is a sample Arduino C schematic which listens, receives serial data, splits artist / track into two separate lines and displays via LiquidCrystal.h with autoscrolling if the length exceeds your display.

 Ultimitely, this is just a little project which I plan on taking from prototype to completion for personal use, but I figured others may find it interesting as well.

 What's in store down the road?
 ----
+  - Source code cleanup.
+  - Spotify support.
   - Fix occasional timing issues with serial communication.
   - Less hard coded sillyness.
   - Actual versioning.
   - More interactive options in C# portion on startup.
   - Logging to file to keep tabs on what was previously played.
-  - A project rename and potential Spotify support.
   - The sky's the limit, share your suggestions, please!

 Flashy Action Shot